Hong Kong drops curbs on incoming travellers, scraps COVID app | Health

 Hong Kong drops curbs on incoming travellers, scraps COVID app

 An amber code issued to international arrivals for their first three days in Hong Kong meant they were not allowed to eat or drink inside bars and restaurants.
-From Wednesday, travellers and all residents coming from overseas will be allowed into all locales provided they test negative for COVID-19 on arrival, Lee said.
+From Wednesday, travellers and all residents coming from overseas will be allowed into all locales provided they test negative for COVID-19 on arrival, Chief Executive John Lee said in a televised briefing on Tuesday.

 - Country: